malach-it/boruta_auth/guides/authorize_requests.md

 ## In a monolithic application

 In a monolith, you have access to __Boruta API__ (documented [here](https://hexdocs.pm/boruta/api-reference.html)) and can directly use it in order to restrict access to endpoints.
-Creating a __Plug__ and add it to the __request pipeline__ would be the prefered way to perform authorization.
+Creating a __Plug__ and add it to the __request pipeline__ would be the preferred way to perform authorization.
 Here is an example of basic plugs.

 ```elixir
 def MyAppWeb.Plugs.Authorization do